GATE Instructional Models

 Para Español: Haga clic aquíLegislation governing Gifted/Talented Education states that Districts must provide a comprehensive continuum of services and program options responsive to the needs, interests, and abilities of gifted students and based on philosophical, theoretical, and empirical support.
 These program designs are based on the number of students, personnel involved, availability of local resources, and program funds.All programs must include the four "non-negotiables" of gifted instruction:

-The school programs may include one or a combination of the following:
+The school program may include one or a combination of the following:

 - Special Day: Homogeneous class(es) for a minimum school day.
 Classes for students who have like abilities and interests.